 One of the key benefits of using a constant on-time modulation scheme is the seamless transitions in and out of Pulse Frequency Modulation (PFM) Mode.
 The PWM signal is not slave to a fixed oscillator and, therefore, can operate at any frequency below the target steady-state frequency.
-By reducing the frequency during light-load conditions, efficiency can be significantly improved.
-If the PFM operation with associated frequency reduction is not desired, select the FAN23SV06P with Forced PWM Mode.
+By reducing the frequency during light-load conditions, the efficiency can be significantly improved.

-The FAN23SV06 provides a Zero-Crossing Detector (ZCD) circuit to identify when the current in the inductor reverses direction.
+The FAN23SV56 provides a Zero-Crossing Detector (ZCD) circuit to identify when the current in the inductor reverses direction.
 To improve efficiency at light load, the LS MOSFET is turned off around the zero crossing to eliminate negative current in the inductor.
-For predictable operation entering PFM mode the controller waits for nine consecutive zero crossings before allowing the LS MOSFET to turn off in the FAN23SV06.
+For predictable operation entering PFM mode the controller waits for nine consecutive zero crossings before allowing the LS MOSFET to turn off.